Poolitzer/poolitzer.github.io/_pages/methods.md

 This URL is behind the author_name.
 You can send it without an author_name, but no one will see it.
 Returns None if you didn't set one.

-There are two more you only get when you call getAccountInfo.
+There are two more you only get when you call getAccountInfo with these as attributes.

-*auth_url
+* auth_url

 This is a url user can use to login into their account on any brother.
 It will only work once during 5 minutes.

-*page_count
+* page_count

 This integer shows the total number of pages belonging to the Telegraph account.

+### Page

+This object does always have four attributes, and there are six more it can have.

+* path

+This is the part of the URL after https://telegra.ph/.
+It comes in handy because when you use some attributes, you don't have to type the whole URL.

+* url